SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-02-efficacies-dont-average.md

 $$

-We can do a little more by getting 95% confidence limits, which as a retired statistician I am required by international law to do.
+We can do a little more by getting 95% confidence limits, which as a retired statistician I am required to do, under international law.
 I wrote a little [R script](https://www.r-project.org) to do this <sup id="fn4a">[[4]](#fn4)</sup>, which really just uses scaled binomial confidence intervals: